skycoder182/comfyui-skycoder-tools/README.md

 - **BLIP2 Image Caption**: Automatically generates a descriptive caption for an input image using Salesforce’s BLIP image captioning model.
 Ideal for semantic image analysis or annotation tasks.
 - **Boolean Toggle**: Returns a boolean value from a toggle input.
 Useful for conditionally controlling workflow branches.
 - **Concatenate and Test if Empty**: Concatenates up to four text inputs and checks whether the result is empty.
 Outputs both the combined string and a boolean indicating if it's empty.
+- **ImageBasicNode**: Perform basic image operations such as resizing (with optional aspect ratio preservation) and grayscale conversion.
+Returns the processed image along with useful metadata like width, height, aspect ratio, color mode, and format.
+Ideal for simple preprocessing tasks within your ComfyUI workflows.

 *More tools coming soon!
 This is just the beginning of the Skycoder Tools collection.*